PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix1.md

 5. **Compliance and Certification**:

-   * IEEE Std 1735 addresses compliance requirements related to encryption, key management, and IP protection, including regulatory, industry, and contractual obligations.
+   * IEEE STD 1735 addresses compliance requirements related to encryption, key management, and IP protection, including regulatory, industry, and contractual obligations.
    * It provides guidance on auditing, certification, and attestation processes for verifying compliance with the standard's requirements and ensuring the integrity and trustworthiness of protected IP assets.

 6. **Documentation and Training**: